arayofcode/tokeniser/README.md

 | 3 | Encrypt with strong cryptographic algorithms (AES?) | &#9744; | By 28th Feb |
 | 3 | Document Encryption and decryption process | &#9744; | Basic doc by 28th Feb |
 | 3 | Mask sensitive information | &#9744; | By 28th Feb |

+## Think about later

+- The current implementation in encryption generates a salt, uses it to derive key from a hash function.
+Then we generate a nonce, encrypt plaintext with the nonce, prepend nonce to the ciphertext.
+We then prepend salt to the ciphertext.
+  - Is it good to prepend salt to nonce + ciphertext, or keep salt with token in the mapping?